dizukl/UKL-DIZApps/README.md

 #### Simple Startup
 From the folder you unpacked the archive to just start the **DizApp01.exe** file.
 See below for the configuration opportunities.
 The DizApp01.exe file is a Windows console app that starts all components needed, including the Python environment and the Nginx server bundled here.

-Closing behaviour:
-When being closed itself, DizApp01.exe also kills the corresponding Python and Nginx processes.
-This closing behaviour may fail on systems with a very high CPU load; Windows grants a 5 seconds period of time to finish the closing tasks.

 #### Windows Service
 DizApp01 may be executed as a Windows service.
 The root folder contains a **DizApp01Service.exe**.

 The service can be installed and run using the **DizApp01InstallService.exe** tool.
 To remove the service use the **DizApp01RemoveService.exe** tool.
 Alternatively, you may use your favorite other system management tools to install or remove the service.

 DizApp01InstallService.exe and DizApp01RemoveService.exe run without parameters.

+#### Stopping Behaviour
+When being closed/stopped, DizApp01.exe and DizApp01Service.exe also stop their corresponding Python and Nginx processes.
+This stopping behaviour may fail on systems with a very high CPU load; usually Windows grants a 5 seconds period of time before running into a timeout.

 ### Running on Linux
 A deployment for Linux based usage of DIZApp01 will be available soon.